|

 1. Track spending.

-Take a close look at your spending on a daily basis.
+Take a close look at your expenses on a daily basis.
 Once you start

 doing so, you'll be amazed at what you're spending your money on.
 Businesses